Spies Like Us: Title song

 The title song, "Spies Like Us", was written and performed by Paul McCartney.
-It peaked at #7 on the singles chart in the United States in early 1986, his last top ten in the US until 2015.
+The recording peaked at #7 on the singles chart in the United States in early 1986; The song was McCartney's last to reach the top ten in the US until 2015.
 It also reached #13 in the UK.
-John Landis directed a music video for the song where Aykroyd and Chase can be seen performing the song with McCartney (although they didn't actually play on the record).
+John Landis directed a music video for the song where Aykroyd and Chase are seen in a recording studio, performing the song with McCartney (although they didn't actually play on the record).

-Landis has stated that it's "a terrible song" but couldn't say no to McCartney and Warner Bros.
+Landis has stated that he feels "Spies Like Us" is "a terrible song" but he couldn't say no to McCartney and Warner Bros.

 Soundtrack

 The film's score was composed by Elmer Bernstein and performed by the Graunke Symphony Orchestra, conducted by the composer.
 The soundtrack album was released by Varèse Sarabande; it does not contain the Paul McCartney song.
-The film also features "Soul Finger," by the Bar-Kays, also absent from the soundtrack.
-Fitz-Hume watches Ronald Reagan singing "I'll Be Loving You" from the musical She's Working Her Way Through College early in the film.
+The film also features "Soul Finger" by the Bar-Kays, also absent from the soundtrack.
+In an early scene, Fitz-Hume watches Ronald Reagan, Virginia Mayo and Gene Nelson sing "I'll Still be Loving You" in the 1952 film musical She's Working Her Way Through College.